mamonu/boldbestpractice/docs/1_adhocscripts.md

 Usually work in this step is comprised of single file/ page programs that are in one file also known as `scripts`

 !!! info
-    the focus on this step should be on learning and reducing uncertainties.
+    the focus on this first step should be on learning and reducing uncertainties.
     Its an important first step on learning how to automate processes via programming and not doing things by hand / manually.